AS400JPLPC/zig-helix/README.md

 *   2023-10-03 update langage.toml
     There is very little action on the settings already in place, so let it be and opt for the minimum authorized (less inconsistency with Hélix)
 *   2023-10-05 patch echo -e for copyZig.sh
 *   2023-10-06 **Important, you must not replace tabs with spaces.
 To do this, you must declare voir le config.toml**

 <table><tbody><tr><td>[editor.whitespace.render]<br>space = "all"<br>tab ="all"<br>[editor.whitespace.characters]<br>space = "·"<br>tab = "→"</td></tr></tbody></table>

 *   During an update of VSCODE, the settings changed and my source files became a real hassle.
 You can resume, with for example "mousepad" a word processor where all the characters are displayed and change the points to tabulation etc. Be careful, you have to go there with little slippers.
+*   2023-10-08 add debug , clean procedure \*.sh
+*   2023-10-08 The debug mode with HELIX is experimental, it does not work completely, for example, we do not obtain the value of the variables in the submodules in a clear way.
+With the LLDB program you have a complete mode, lldb-vscode is a derivative of lldb But it's strictly the same with VSCODE